All Episodes

 Well, OSHA announced it will significantly revise a recent proposal for new explosive safety regulations that caused serious concern among gun owners.

-The way this the way this works.
+The way this works.

-Uh liberals, As opposed to conservatives, seek to own the government.
+Liberals, as opposed to conservatives, seek to own the government.

-They seek to populate it, and they seek to use it to advance their world agenda.
+They seek to populate it and they seek to use it to advance their world agenda.

 And the government is the foundation of it.